 top of page

 The city of Hinton was established in 1873, near the confluence of the New, Greenbrier & Bluestone rivers, Hinton became the county seat of Summers County and an important railroad center on the Chesapeake & Ohio in the late 1800's.
-While much of the railroad operation has faded away, a great deal of the residential and commercial architecture built from 1895 to 1929 remains along with the spectacular scenery of the surrounding area (view Hinton on Flickr).
-The old downtown area of Hinton experienced decline in the 70's & 80's, however the Hinton Historic District appears to be in the early stages of rebirth with several new dining, shopping, entertainment and recreation opportunities thoughout the week and on the weekends.
+While much of the railroad operation has faded away, a great deal of the residential and commercial architecture built from 1895 to 1929 remains along with the spectacular scenery of the surrounding area.
+The old downtown area of Hinton experienced decline in the 70's & 80's, however the Hinton Historic District now has with several new dining, shopping, entertainment and recreation opportunities.

-Historic Hinton is accessible from scenic WV Route 20 approximately 10 miles from the I-64 Sandstone-Hinton Exit 139 from the North and from I-77 approximately 10 miles from Pipestem State Park Resort to the South.
-The historic Hinton Passenger Depot welcomes the passengers of the Amtrak Cardinal traveling between NYC, Washington DC, Cincinnati, Chicago and communties in between.
+Hinton is accessible from scenic WV Route 20 approximately 10 miles from the I-64 Sandstone-Hinton Exit 139 from the North and from I-77 approximately 10 miles from Pipestem State Park Resort to the South.
+The historic Hinton Passenger Depot welcomes the passengers of the Amtrak Cardinal line traveling between NYC, Washington DC, Cincinnati, Chicago and communities in between.
 Come see us!

 bottom of page